isonguyom/hello-world/README.md

 My first repository

 Hello!
 I am Martin from Nigeria.
-I am a frontend developer and I forward to having a nice time here
+I am a frontend developer.
+This is my first repository and I look forward to having a nice time here